usail-hkust/t-PatchGNN/README.md

 </p>

 ## News  🎉
 🌟 2025-04: Good news!
-The MIMIC dataset used in this benchmark has been published in the official PhysioNet databases.
+The MIMIC dataset used in this work has been published in the official PhysioNet databases.
 You can directly apply the processed dataset at [MIMIC-III-Ext-tPatchGNN](https://physionet.org/content/mimic-iii-ext-tpatchgnn/1.0.0/) to replicate the experiments or for your research.

 ## New Benchmark